Skip to main content

 Larsen Lake Blueberry Farm, Bellevue

-Get pickin’: Watch for blueberries coming on in mid-July.
+When to pick blueberries: The blueberry picking season typically starts in mid-July.
 Check the website or call ahead for status.
 They accept checks, cash or Venmo.
-Larsen Lake minimizes chemical and pesticide use.

 Mercer Slough Blueberry Farm, Bellevue

 Located just off I-90 in Bellevue, this historic blueberry farm has been closed during Sound Transit’s Link Light Rail construction.
-There is planned construction of a new farmstand starting in 2023 which will hopefully be completed in spring of 2024.
-But never fear!
-The berries are harvested and sold at the Larsen Lake produce stand.
+While the park is now open to the public for walking through (and casual blueberry grazing!), you won’t be able to access the farmstand or purchase produce.
+There is ongoing construction of a new farmstand, which will hopefully be completed later this year.
+In the meantime, the berries will be harvested and sold at the Larsen Lake produce stand.

-Located in the Snoqualmie River Valley and surrounded by a nature slough, Henna Blueberry Farm grows 10 varieties of exceptionally sweet berries on five acres (they don’t use synthetic pesticides or chemicals).
+Located in the Snoqualmie River Valley and surrounded by a nature slough, Henna Blueberry Farm grows several varieties of exceptionally sweet berries on 15 acres.
+They don’t use synthetic pesticides or chemicals.
 Frogs, turtles, beavers, cranes and other animals make their home in the slough, so pack a picnic and go “critter viewing.”

 Pearson’s Bees and Berries, Renton